SimoneCaldarella/ABSA_Project/README.md

     -  [pc_net](https://drive.google.com/file/d/1Nlq2sQl0CKOM6NerrTqbIVYC0h-4qPHR/view?usp=sharing) in the folder Data/Previous_training/best_pc and also in the folder Data/Jointed;
     -  [bert-base-uncased](https://drive.google.com/file/d/12Te1-ABCwW65D7RxJYzhtIZ-T3CuM4uL/view?usp=sharing) in the folder Data/bert-base-uncased;
 2) Run the block with all the imports
-3) Be sure to have selected the colab flag to false if you are not using on it, and the basepath to your own (path/to/NLU_Project)
+3) Be sure to have selected the colab flag to false if you are not using it, and the basepath to your own (path/to/NLU_Project)
 4) All the modalities can be customized from their workspace functions
 5) When you run the evaulation (target extraction or polarity classification) be sure to have added the basepath of the model in the variables of the main function
 6) For a detailed description of all the parameters download the report above